jkvor/emysql/README.md

 	mysql> create table hello_table (hello_text char(20));
 	mysql> grant all privileges on hello_database.* to hello_username@localhost identified by 'hello_password';

-To run the tests using make:
+To run the basic tests, at the command line type:

 	make test

 Some tests can take up to half a minute to finish on a slow machine.

 These tests currently check access to the database (environment suite) and the same functionality as the samples (basics suite).

-The rest is for Unicode and  UTF-8 (unicode_SUITE).
+### Encoding Tests

+Currently the main focus is on Unicode test cases and encoding conversions, in the suites utf8_SUITE, latin_SUITE, utf8_to_latindb_SUITE, latin_to_utf8db_SUITE.
+Especially the silent conversions of list strings to the appropriate binary format were a bit of a challenge.

+For the encoding tests, please create these databases:

+	  create database hello_utf8_database character set utf8;
+	  use hello_utf8_database;
+	  create table hello_table (hello_text char(20));
+	  grant all privileges on hello_utf8_database.* to hello_username@localhost identified by 'hello_password';

+	  create database hello_latin1_database character set latin1;
+	  use hello_latin1_database;
+	  create table hello_table (hello_text char(20));
+	  grant all privileges on hello_latin1_database.* to hello_username@localhost identified by 'hello_password';

+To run the encoding tests do:

+	make encoding-test

+To run all tests (this includes issue tests, see below):

+	make all-test

 You see the test results when opening test/index.html with a browser.
 It should look like this: